Long rifle: Origins

 Among documented working rifle makers are Adam Haymaker, who had a thriving trade in the northern Shenandoah Valley of Virginia, the Moravian gunshops at Christian's Spring in Pennsylvania, John Frederick Klette of Stevensburg, Virginia, and in the Salem area of North Carolina.
 All three areas were busy and productive centers of rifle making by the 1750s.
 Another prominent rifle maker was Isaac Haines of the Lancaster school, known for the elaborate Rococo woodcarving decorations on his rifles, who was taxed as a gunsmith in Lampeter Twp., Lancaster Co., from 1772 to 1792.
 The Great Wagon Road was a bustling frontier thoroughfare, and rifle shops traced this same route, from eastern Pennsylvania, down the Shenandoah Valley, and spilling into both the Cumberland Gap into Kentucky and the Yadkin River (Salem) area of North Carolina.

 The settlers of western Virginia (Kentucky), Tennessee, and North Carolina soon gained a reputation for hardy independence and rifle marksmanship as a way of life, further reinforced by the performance of riflemen in the American Revolution, especially Morgan's Riflemen, who were pivotal in the Battles of Saratoga and Cowpens, as well as the War of 1812.
 In that war, the long rifle gained its nickname "Kentucky Rifle", after a popular song "The Hunters of Kentucky", about Andrew Jackson and his victory at the Battle of New Orleans.

-The long rifle also was used by the Texans in their War for Independence from Mexico.
+Frontiersman Daniel Boone is said to have used the long rifle.
+It also was used by the Texans in the Texas Revolution.

 The reason for the long rifle's characteristic long barrel is a matter of adaptation to the new world by the German immigrant gunsmiths.
-The German gunsmiths working in America were very familiar with German rifles, which seldom had barrels longer than 30 in., and were large-caliber rifles using large amounts of lead.
+The German gunsmiths working in America were very familiar with German rifles, which seldom had barrels longer than 30 in, and were large-caliber rifles using large amounts of lead.
 Hunters in the vast and sparsely populated new world forests had to carry more of their supplies with them.
 The smaller caliber required less heavy lead per shot, reducing the weight they had to carry; the longer barrel gave the black powder more time to burn, increasing the muzzle velocity and accuracy.
 A rule of thumb used by some gunsmiths was to make the rifle no longer than the height of a customer's chin because of the necessity of seeing the muzzle while loading.
 The longer barrel also allowed finer sighting.
 By the 1750s it was common to see frontiersmen carrying the new and distinctive style of rifle.